harmanT23/PhotoLair/README.md

 a user must have enough credits and the desired image must be in stock.
 By default, all new users start with 50 credits which can immediately be used to purchase images on the marketplace.
-User's gain credits on the marketplace when their images are bought.
+User's gain credits on the marketplace when their images are sold.
 Once an image is sold out it is removed from the marketplace.
-An account is required to purchase/sell images, though anyone can view the images on the marketplace.
-The application uses simple token based authentication thus reducing the number of times a user has to provide their credentials.
+An account is required to purchase/sell images, though anyone can view the available images on the marketplace.
+The application uses simple token based authentication thus reducing the number of times a user has to provide their login credentials.

 This project is currently hosted at: Soon to be hosted...